Can you 'Trump-proof' NATO? As Biden falters, Europeans look to safeguard the military alliance

 WASHINGTON — (AP) — Growing skepticism about President Joe Biden's reelection chances has European leaders heading to the NATO summit in Washington confronting the prospect that the military alliance's most prominent critic, Donald Trump, may return to power over its mightiest military.

-NATO — made up of 32 European and North American allies committed to defending each other from armed attack — will stress strength through solidarity as it celebrates its 75th anniversary during the summit starting Tuesday.
+NATO — made up of 32 European and North American allies committed to defending one another from armed attack — will stress strength through solidarity as it celebrates its 75th anniversary during the summit starting Tuesday.
 Event host Biden, who pulled allies into a global network to help Ukraine fight off Russia's invasion, has called the alliance the most unified it has ever been.

 At the presidential debate, Biden asked Trump: “You’re going to stay in NATO or you’re going to pull out of NATO?”
 Trump tilted his head in a shrug.